dnmfarrell/Perl6-One-Liners/README.md

 This file is a work in progress, converting Perl5 one liners to Perl6.
 I hope you find it interesting, maybe even useful!
 If you would like to contribute either bugs, new or improved regexes; issues and pull requests are welcome!

+You can test the one liners on the accompanying "example.txt" file included in this repo.

 AUTHOR
 ------